The Bull Run Run is about having fun. We don’t have a lot of rules, but since we generally have a fairly large field of runners, we have to have some.

 - Medical: You are responsible for your own health and safety.
 We do not provide medical support.
 You are responsible for the cost of any emergency services that you might require.
 Please be careful out there.
 Among the medical problems we have experienced are cuts, bruises, hypothermia, hyperthermia, and dehydration.
 Also, expect that you may come in contact with poison ivy.

 - The Road Crossing: There is only one significant road crossing.
 We plan to route you under the bridge and avoid the traffic.
-If, however, the water is high, you may have to cross Yates Ford Road near the Marina aid station (just after the aid station on the first pass, just before on the second pass).
+If, however, the water is high, you may have to cross Old Yates Ford Road near the Marina aid station (just after the aid station on the first pass, just before the aid station inbound).
 Cars go very fast on that road, and they will not stop for you.
 Look both ways, wait for a break in traffic, and use great care.

 - Mud and Water: Most of the course drains well.
-There are a few course sections that are always muddy.
-Unless it has been dry for several days before the event, you will likely have muddy feet.
-There are several stream crossings.
+There are a few course sections that are always muddy in the spring.
+Unless it has been dry for a number of days before the event, you will likely have muddy feet.
+There are several stream crossings that are not bridged.
 Most can be navigated without wet feet.
 If it rains before or during the event, some stream crossings may require wading.

-- Rocks and Bridges: The course is not rocky compared, at least, to other area races such as the Massanutten Mountains Trail 100.
+- Rocks and Bridges: The course is not rocky compared to other area races such as the Massanutten Mountains Trail 100.
 But there are a few, short rocky sections.
 Be careful on those.
 There can be rocks and roots any place on the course.
 There are some wooden bridges over the small streams you will cross.
-These bridges can be slippery, unsteady, and slanted.
+These bridges can be slippery and unsteady.
 Be very careful on them.

 - Parking: We all need to cooperate to make parking work.
 Please arrive early, follow the instructions of the parking attendants, and don’t waste space.
 While it may not seem this way, the further you drive into the parking lot, the closer you are to the start.
-There is also close-in parking that is specifically reserved for carpoolers, so plan now to take advantage of this option!
 Parking Information

 Frequently Asked Questions